 All international students are required to have health insurance.
 In the United States, health insurance is necessary to get the medical care you need.

-For information on the current IU Aetna Health Insurance Policy please visit the office of Human Resources.
+For information on the current IU Anthem Health Insurance Policy please visit the office of Human Resources.

 All Students admitted to the program must: